Small Bathroom Lighting Tips: Make Any Space Shine with the Right Lighting

 The Best Lighting Styles and Ideas for Small Spaces

-When you’re dealing with a small space, bathroom and vanity lighting is a totally different beast.
+Lighting is a different beast when dealing with a small space, bathroom, and vanity.
 Not only do you have to light the space properly, but you have to do so while being mindful of the size of the fixtures, the amount of light being put out, and the placement, or layout, of lighting around the room.
-When you’re limited on space, that can seem like an impossible task.
+When you’re limited on space, that can seem impossible.

 Fortunately, there are a lot of different options.
-Combination lighting is always a good place to start, such as the above mention of decorative lighting that’s also purposeful – you can combine your love of a light with its functional use and get the best of both worlds.
-In smaller bathroom spaces, being able to get more for less with bathroom and vanity lighting is going to make all the difference.
+Combination lighting is always a good place to start, such as the above mention of decorative lighting that’s also purposeful – you can combine your love of light with its functional use and get the best of both worlds.
+In smaller bathroom spaces, getting more for less with bathroom and vanity lighting will make all the difference.

-Standard ceiling lights and ceiling/fan combination lights are fairly typical and don’t have a lot to note.
-There are modern fixtures that are changing the way that bathrooms look, but other than that, you’re not going to find a lot to think about here – it’s just standard lighting and it will get the job done.
+Standard ceiling and ceiling/fan combination lights are fairly typical and don’t have much to note.
+Modern fixtures are changing how bathrooms look, but other than that, you won’t find much to think about here – it’s just standard lighting, and it will get the job done.

 Related: 6 Ways to Maximize Bathroom Space

-Sconces are also a popular choice for bathrooms, and they offer a lot of versatility.
-Depending on the style and placement, they could be used for decorative and accent lighting, or they could even be installed around the vanity mirror for task lighting with the appropriate wattage bulb.
+Sconces are also a popular choice for bathrooms and offer a lot of versatility.
+Depending on the style and placement, they could be used for decorative and accent lighting or even be installed around the vanity mirror for task lighting with the appropriate wattage bulb.

-Just about any fixture will do in a small bathroom, but remember the ones that take up more space on the wall or ceiling will need to be factored into your overall design – are they going to overpower the rest of the room or make the space seem smaller?
-These are things you want to avoid, no matter which lights you choose.
+Just about any fixture will do in a small bathroom, but remember, the ones that take up more space on the wall or ceiling will need to be factored into your overall design – are they going to overpower the rest of the room or make the space seem smaller?
+You want to avoid these things, no matter which lights you choose.

 What Kind of Light Bulbs Should I Use in the Bathroom?

-Of course, with all the considerations surrounding the fixtures, you’ll want to make sure that you give as much consideration to the lights themselves.
-Today’s market offers a lot of options, but modern eco-friendly LEDs are typically your best choice.
-You can find these in various wattages and bulb styles so that you can outfit all of your new bathroom and vanity lighting with the best bulbs for energy efficiency.
+Of course, with all the considerations surrounding the fixtures, you’ll want to make sure you give as much consideration to the lights.
+Today’s market offers many options, but modern eco-friendly LEDs are typically your best choice.
+You can find these in various wattages and bulb styles to outfit your new bathroom and vanity lighting with the best bulbs for energy efficiency.

 LED light bulbs will last for years when used regularly and properly.
-You can find them in dimming bulbs, too, if you want to create a unique ambiance in your small bathroom space.
-Globe bulbs are a popular decorative choice, as they provide ideal lighting for the vanity when you need good task lighting, and also bring a stylish touch.
+You can also find them in dimming bulbs if you want to create a unique ambiance in your small bathroom space.
+Globe bulbs are a popular decorative choice, as they provide ideal lighting for the vanity when you need good task lighting and also bring a stylish touch.

 4 Light Vanity Lighting in Brushed Nickel